samringer/samringer.github.io/books.md

 **Cancer: A Very Short Introduction**  Nick James, Nicholas James
 **The Book of General Ignorance**  John Lloyd, John Mitchinson
 **The Epigenetics Revolution: How Modern Biology is Rewriting Our Understanding of Genetics, Disease, and Inheritance**  Nessa Carey
-**Life, the Universe and Everything: Hitchhiker's Guide 3**  Douglas Adams
+**Life, the Universe and Everything**  Douglas Adams
 **Nietzsche: A Very Short Introduction**  Michael Tanner
 **Hitch-22: A Memoir**  Christopher Hitchens
 **Genome: The Autobiography of a Species in 23 Chapters**  Matt Ridley
-**This Will Make You Smarter: 150 New Scientific Concepts to Improve Your Thinking**  Mr. John Brockman
+**This Will Make You Smarter: 150 New Scientific Concepts to Improve Your Thinking**  John Brockman
 **Seventeen Equations that Changed the World**  Ian Stewart
 **Shakespeare**  Bill Bryson
 <span style='color:green'>**The Hitchhiker's Guide to the Galaxy**  Douglas Adams</span>